corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 ### Reconciliation Status Table

-Some information regarding the state of reconciliations can be found in a node's `CR_RECONCILIATION_STATUS` table (_only_ present if the **LedgerSync** CorDapp is installed).
-It is not reliable as a log of reconciliations, nor is it reliable for providing all state information.
+Some information regarding the state of reconciliations can be found in a node's `CR_RECONCILIATION_STATUS` table.
+This table is present when the LedgerSync CorDapp is installed.
+You should not rely on this as a log of reconciliations, nor is it reliable for providing all state information.

 The status of a reconciliation is only stored/updated in this table when a reconciliation is actually executed by the scheduler (becomes `IN_PROGRESS`), or stops/fails thereafter.
-Reconciliations that are yet to enter the execution pool will not appear in this table, and so the data in this table should not be used for real-time status monitoring. **Please use the provided API (see [Flows](#Flows) or [JMX](#JMX%20Metrics)) to get reliable status information on reconciliations.**
+Reconciliations that are yet to enter the execution pool will not appear in this table, and so the data in this table should not be used for real-time status monitoring.
+Please use the provided API (see [Flows](#Flows) or [JMX](#JMX%20Metrics)) to get reliable status information on reconciliations.

 ### Table Structure